A Narrowband Fully-Analog Multi-Antenna Transmitter: System model and problem formulation

 Under the standard narrowband interpretation, the total radiated power\footnote{Under idealized conditions for antenna efficiencies and coupling.
 In non-ideal settings, $\|\bm x[m]\|_2^2$ is the total delivered (conducted) power at the antenna feed ports during symbol interval $m$.} over symbol interval $m$ is $\|\bm x[m]\|_2^2$ and the power at antenna $n$ is $|x_n[m]|^2$.
 Note that the symbol rate is proportional to $1/\Ts$.

 The phasor $x_n[m]$ can be interpreted as the (narrowband) complex-envelope sample driving antenna $n$ over symbol interval $m$.
-In wireless communication, $\bm x[m]$ is produced jointly by a baseband precoder and data symbols.
+In wireless communications, $\bm x[m]$ is produced jointly by a baseband precoder and data symbols.
 The baseband precoder stays constant over many symbol intervals, whereas the data symbols change in each symbol interval.

-For example, for a given complex-valued (e.g. QAM) data vector $\bm d[m]$ and a given digital precoding/beamforming matrix $\bm W$, one targets to synthesize $\bm x[m]$ as $\bm x[m]=\bm W\,\bm d[m]$, such that $\|\bm x[m]\|_2^2=P$ holds.
+For example, in a narrowband $S$-stream (or multi-user) MIMO transmission, $\bm d[m]\in\mathbb{C}^{S}$ collects the $S$ data streams/users and $\bm W\in\mathbb{C}^{N\times S}$ is a linear precoder/beamformer, so that the desired antenna vector is $\bm x[m]=\bm W\,\bm d[m]$ (with the usual per-symbol normalization chosen so that $\|\bm x[m]\|_2^2=P$ holds).
+Because the proposed fully-analog transmitter can synthesize \emph{any} $\bm x[m]$ satisfying $\|\bm x[m]\|_2^2=P$, it can implement this MIMO mapping \emph{identically to a fully-digital array} on the considered narrowband carrier (or per OFDM subcarrier), but with only a single RF chain and a passive power-redistribution network.

 The aim of this paper is to propose a narrowband fully-analog transmitter that, in symbol interval $m$, synthesizes any desired $\bm x[m]$, such that $\|\bm x[m]\|_2^2=P$ holds.
 Thereby, the task of synthesizing $\bm x[m]$ as $\bm x[m]=\bm W\,\bm d[m]$, such that $\|\bm x[m]\|_2^2=P$ holds, is also achieved.